-These awards recognize efforts to prevent or eliminate pollution at the source, including practices that increase efficiency and sustainability in the use of raw materials, energy, water, or other resources.
+These awards recognize efforts to protect human health and the environment by cleaning up identified DoD sites in a timely, cost-efficient, and responsive manner.
 Nominations may be from the Military Departments or Defense Agencies for (a) any U.S. Military active or closing installation worldwide and (b) any individual or team.

-Environmental Restoration (Tab E):
+Cultural Resources Management (Tab E):

-• Installation
+Installation